markjackson28/301-server-warmup/README.md

 > multiple people have asked for different code exposure options and a more varied way to learn.
 In this Warmup, recommendation is that you repetetively build out a basic express server.
 Play around with this.
 Strengthen Yourself.
 Build on your existing skills.

 ## To Setup Locally
-- If you want to run this code and start the server run the following steps
+- If you want to run this code and start the server complete the following steps

 ```
 git clone https://github.com/rkgallaway/301-server-warmup.git